Yams2003/Drexel-Final-Exam-Scrapper/README.md

    $ pip install beautifulsoup4 ics arrow requests
    ```

-3. Program is ready to run.
+3. Program is ready to run

 4. Any calendars you decide to download will be sent to the Downloads directory